namespace¶

 daamath maintains a cross-language-friendly namespace. daamath's casing conventions do not change according to the implementation. here are the rules:

-daamath will not have an alias for anything. when something has a name, that name becomes the only way to access it. we never maintain any shortcuts in the namespace.
+- no aliases: daamath will not have an alias for anything. everything appears once. when something has a name, that name becomes the only way to access it. we never maintain any shortcuts in the namespace.

 daamath has a rigorous argument pre-binding convention. it is clearest by example: